How do I book?

 Do you give group discounts?

 I do, yeah - yay!
 I can work with groups of up to five people for the Half Moon and Crescent Moon Packages, if you’d like to host your friends in your own or your collective space.
-Once you’ve booked your time, please let me know how many people will be joining you (firstname.lastname@example.org).
+Once you’ve booked your time, please let me know how many people will be joining you (email@example.com).
 I’ll send on their forms and waivers, as well as a PayPal link and/or my banking details.
 For groups of more than two, each person will pay R200 for the Half Moon Package, or R150 for the Crescent Moon Package.
+You can also do the Yoga for eSports Teams Package at R650 for groups of three or more players.

 Why are your prices lower than other yogis?